History of The Musical Stage

 The souvenir program for Chicago (1975).
-Eclipsed by the overwhelming success of A Chorus Line, this cynical masterpiece did not get its due until a 1996 Broadway revival and 2002 film version enjoyed overwhelming
+Eclipsed by the overwhelming success of A Chorus Line, this cynical masterpiece did not get its due until a 1996 Broadway revival and 2002 film version enjoyed overwhelming acclaim.

-- Pippin (1972 - 1,944 perfs)
+- Pippin (1972 - 1,944 performances)

 used the story of Charlemagne's forgotten son as a